 Reliance Communications, once the biggest mobile operator in India, is skidding towards bankruptcy after Anil Ambani’s business was hollowed out by competition from his own brother at Reliance Jio.
 The company posted a fourth straight quarterly loss and missed payments on various debentures Monday, including non-convertible ones.
 RCom’s latest plan to cut debt by selling infrastructure and real estate to Brookfield came to nothing

 Reliance Jio has crashed the prices of data in India.
 This shows that anyone with money can move customers.
 What has happened in India could be a big lesson in Nigeria: if you can buy 9Mobile and have deep pockets, you can acquire customers because brand loyalty is minimal.
 People with move for deals.
 That #1 carrier in India, few years ago, is now possibly going bankrupt tells you the power of having money to wage price wars.
-But this one is unfortunate: an elder brother’s company is destroying the value of his young brother’s empire.
+But this one is unfortunate: an elder brother’s company is destroying the value of his young brother’s empire.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).